MohamedAly8/4WW3/README.md

 - Animations present in Mobile view Menu Bar, Sign Up Page Form, Log in Page Form

 - The user location coordinates are displayed in the results page when you click the User icon.

+- The submission form validation is the fields being required and the uploaded content being a JPEG or PNG

 - Live server IP: http://18.116.139.109